oatmealine/uranium-core/README.md

 During distribution, there are a couple of files that should be left out:

 - This very `README.md` - keeping it will be a little confusing, I think!
+- The `docs/` directory - it's here solely for the logo, and is already included in the template itself.

 ## Development